K

 Account security

-Add a second verification step to your login.
-Once enabled, you'll need both your password and a code from your authenticator app to sign in.
+Add a second verification step to login.
+Once enabled, you need your password plus a code from your authenticator app.

 Audit logs

-Audit logs record every change made within your Hyperping account: who did what, when, and in which project.
-Use them to:
+Every change is recorded: who did what, when, and in which project.

 Data protection